leslylopez43/VenueDjango/README.md

 ![Ariel Logo](/media/products/order_update_before_loging.webp)

+If you're a new user, you may need to create an account.
+Click on the "Sign Up" or "Register" button and follow the on-screen instructions to create your account.
 ### Receive Booking Confirmation

 After making a reservation and payment, I should receive a booking confirmation email with event details and contact information.